MoShrank/url-shortener/README.md

 The best option would be to create the shortened url in backend, ideally in a firebase cloud function, that way we can make sure to prevent invalid documents/urls.

 ### URL Crawling
 Another issue that arises due to the nature of the approach is that a user can theoretically crawl all encoded url‘s since the encoding simply works by incrementing an integer and encoding it to base62.
 This option was choosen due to simplicity reasons because it does not cause any collision as for example a hash.

 ### Scalability
-The urls
-Since the short urls are supposed to be idempotent, scalability can
+Since the short urls are supposed to be idempotent, which is achieved as long as entries are not deleted, scalability, in terms of many different urls can be shortened,can only be achieved by adding more characters to the short url.